engrit-illinois/org-shared-mecm-deployments/README.md

   - Supersedence is preferred.
 If you must deploy without supersedence, please do so manually.
 - By default, the created collections will have a limiting collection of `UIUC-ENGR-All Systems`, unless the `-ISOnly` switch parameter is specified.
 - Created collections will have a standard name format of `UIUC-ENGR-Deploy <app> (<purpose>)`, unless the `-ISOnly` switch parameter is specified.
 - Created collections will show up in the root of `\Assets and Compliance\Overview\Device Collections` because the ConfigurationManager Powershell module is incapable of knowing about or manipulating folders.
-Please move them to the appropriate folder.
+You must manually move them to the appropriate folder using the admin console.
   - For org-level collections, this is the appropriate subfolder of `\Assets and Compliance\Overview\Device Collections\UIUC-ENGR\Org shared collections\Deployments`.
   - For IS collections, this is `\Assets and Compliance\Overview\Device Collections\UIUC-ENGR\Instructional\Deployment Collections\Software\Installs`.
+- Note: The target apps must be distributed to your distribution point before running this module to create collections.
+If it's not, the collections will be created, but the deployments to those collections will not.
+If this happens, simply delete the newly-created collections, distribute the app, and run the module again.

 ### Example usage